 Use small, circular motions and short back-and-forth motions.
 Don't use hard back-and-forth motions.

 Brush the tongue each time you brush your teeth.

 Brush for about 3 minutes to clean all of the teeth well.

 Brush the top, back, and front of each tooth.

 Use about 18 inches of dental floss each time you floss..

 Don't use a "sawing" motion in between the teeth.

 Curve the floss around each tooth and scrape up and down several times, from below the gum to the top of the tooth.

 Rinse after flossing.

 Your dentist is part of your diabetes management team.
 The NIDDK suggests that you alert your dentist to changes in your health or medicines on each visit.
-In addition, sharing some of your diabetes test results, like your A1C test or your fasting blood glucose test, can help the dentist better manage your dental care.
+Also, share some of your diabetes test results, such as your A1C test or your fasting blood glucose test.
+This can help the dentist better manage your dental care.
 Finally, if your diabetes is not well controlled, ask your dentist if you need antibiotics before and after dental treatment.

 © 2019 Fremont Health